``Imagine what our real neighborhoods would be like if each of us offered, as a matter of course, just one kind word to another person.`` - Mr. Rogers

-Project Neighborly grants spark ideas about how we can all become better neighbors.
-They make the necessary resources available to bring them to life.
-Your enthusiasm for more neighborly communities, from the water to the mountains and between our international and county borders, combined with your energy and ingenuity will result in more area residents being neighborly – kind, considerate and helpful – to everyone they meet.
-Watch the video to learn more about the original goals of Project Neighborly.
-Click here to read about the Birchwood FLEX project, one of the many powerful Project Neighborly stories.
+Project Neighborly grants are for people with great ideas of how we can all become better neighbors by connecting people who would not normally come together.
+They are intended to spark ideas and make the necessary resources available to bring them to life.
+We believe that enthusiasm for more neighborly communities, from the water to the mountains and between our international and county borders, combined with energy and ingenuity will result in more area residents being neighborly – kind, considerate and helpful – to everyone they meet.
+Success means more and better relationships communitywide and, a happier, healthier place for everyone.

 In 2023, Whatcom Community Foundation’s Project Neighborly grant round funded 30 projects across Whatcom County.

 Activities supported include projects in Lynden, Point Roberts, Ferndale, Deming, South Fork Valley, Happy Valley, Columbia Neighborhood, Birchwood, Lettered Streets, Lummi Island, Kendall, Sudden Valley, Blaine, King Mountain, and County and Bellingham-wide!